replicatedhq/kurl.sh/src/markdown-pages/add-ons/rook.md

 ## Block Storage

 For Rook versions 1.4.3 and later, block storage is required.
 For Rook versions earlier than 1.4.3, block storage is recommended in production clusters.
+For disk requirements, see [Add-on Directory Disk Space Requirements](/docs/install-with-kurl/system-requirements/#add-on-directory-disk-space-requirements).

 You can enable and disable block storage for Rook versions earlier than 1.4.3 with the `isBlockStorageEnabled` field in the kURL spec.